 If you are ocean lovers like we are, chances are you will love this and it will be a worthwhile experience.
 However, if you're more ambivalent, I'd suggest putting the extra money towards an alternative splurge and doing some free ocean activities to gauge the extent of your interest and see if it's a good travel investment for you in the future.

-Atlantis does offer some combination packages with other experiences such as luaus.
+Atlantis Adventures Kona (and elsewhere in Hawaii) does offer some combination packages with other experiences such as luaus.
 If you're already planning to do an activity like that, it would be well worth pricing things out in advance to see if it's more economical to go with a combination deal.
 It may also be worth checking for online deals and coupon codes and reading online reviews to see where others have located savings.

 Heading to Hawaii?
 Read about some of our other favourite activities:

 The Big Island's Best Splurges

 Coffee Beans and Hawaiian Dreams